Integration on the Surreals: Resurgent functions, resurgent transseries and Ecalle-Borel summability

 \section{Resurgent functions, resurgent transseries and \'Ecalle-Borel summability}

-In this section we establish results that permit us in \S\ref{CTSN} to spell out the correspondence between the class $\mathcal{F}_\mathcal{R}$ of resurgent functions that we referred to in the introduction and their corresponding classes of transseries and surreal functions.
+In this section we establish results that we need in \S\ref{CTSN} to determine the correspondence between the class $\mathcal{F}_\mathcal{R}$ of resurgent functions that we referred to in the introduction and their corresponding classes of transseries and surreal functions.